racz16/WebGL-GLSL-Editor/README.md

 ## Configuration

+* `webgl-glsl-editor.inlayHints`: Enables/disables inlay hints.
 * `webgl-glsl-editor.strictRename`: Prevents invalid renames.
 * `webgl-glsl-editor.alwaysOpenOnlineDoc`: Documentation is always opened online in the browser.
 * `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in new tab.
+* `webgl-glsl-editor.format.placeBracesOnSeparateLine`: Places the braces on separate lines.
+* `webgl-glsl-editor.format.placeSpaceAroundUnaryOperators`: Places a space between the unary operators and the operands.
+* `webgl-glsl-editor.format.placeSpacesAroundBinaryOperators`: Places spaces around the binary operators.
+* `webgl-glsl-editor.format.placeSpacesAroundAssignmentOperators`: Places spaces around the assignment operators.
+* `webgl-glsl-editor.format.placeSpacesAroundTernaryOperators`: Places spaces around the ternary operators.
+* `webgl-glsl-editor.format.placeSpaceAfterKeywords`: Places a space between keywords and the opening parentheses.
+* `webgl-glsl-editor.format.placeSpaceAfterFunctionNames`: Places a space between function names and the opening parentheses.
+* `webgl-glsl-editor.format.placeSpaceBeforeCommas`: Places a space before commas.
+* `webgl-glsl-editor.format.placeSpaceAfterCommas`: Places a space after commas.
+* `webgl-glsl-editor.format.placeSpacesAroundDots`: Places spaces around dots.
+* `webgl-glsl-editor.format.placeSpaceBeforeCaseColons`: Places a space before colons in `case`s and `default`s.
+* `webgl-glsl-editor.format.placeSpaceBeforeSemicolonsInFor`: Places a space before semicolons in `for`s.
+* `webgl-glsl-editor.format.placeSpaceAfterSemicolonsInFor`: Places a space after semicolons in `for`s.
+* `webgl-glsl-editor.format.placeSpacesInsideParentheses`: Places spaces inside parentheses.
+* `webgl-glsl-editor.format.placeSpacesAroundBraces`: Places spaces around braces.
+* `webgl-glsl-editor.format.placeSpaceBeforeOpeningBrackets`: Places a space before opening brackets.
+* `webgl-glsl-editor.format.placeSpacesInsideBrackets`: Places spaces inside brackets.
-* `webgl-glsl-editor.codeInjection`: Enable/disable code injection.
+* `webgl-glsl-editor.codeInjection`: Enables/disables code injection.
 * `webgl-glsl-editor.codeInjectionSource`: The lines of the injected source code.
 Only works if Code Injection is enabled.

 ## Notes

 * If you use this extension as a web extension, only the syntax highlight will work
-* If you open a GLSL code embedded in HTML code, only the syntax highlight will work
+* If you open GLSL code embedded in HTML, only the syntax highlight will work

 ## Known Issues